How to Clean Your Bathroom in 5 Minutes or Less

 Clear the air

 If your bathroom smells stale, consider lighting a candle with a mild scent or lightly spritzing the place with a room spray—try LAFCO House And Home Fragrance Mist in French Lilac or Marine.
 While this fragrance is made with natural essential oils, be aware that traditional room-deodorizing sprays can be bad for the environment and your respiratory system.
 Professional cleaning service Molly Maid recommends using potpourri to cover smells in the bathroom.
+Can an air purifier kill coronavirus germs in the air?
+Here’s the answer.

 Dust the floor